IshavSohal/Portable-Asset-Locator/Backend/README.md

 - Run `npx prisma db push` to quickly apply changes made in our Prisma schema to the database (this does not generate a migration file)
 - Run `npx prisma migrate dev --name [name_of_migration]` to do the above but generate a migration file.
 At the moment this will not work

+For testing authentication methods on your local, add `ENCRYPTION_ALGORITHM="aes-256-cbc"` to the `.env` file.